Want to take quizzes and track your credits?

-Does the patient need to sign an informed consent form for each telemedicine visit?
+Does the patient need to sign an informed consent form for each telehealth visit?

 Yes.
 Obtaining an informed consent form at each encounter is the recommended best practice unless services are provided in an emergency.
-Practitioners should ensure that documentation of the encounter in the patient's EMR, both at the originating site and the distant site, is a routine element of telemedicine practice.
+Practitioners should ensure that documentation of the encounter in the patient's electronic medical record, both at the originating site and the distant site, is a routine element of telehealth practice.

-Understanding technical, clinical, and regulatory requirements can help your practice successfully adopt a telemedicine service model.
+Understanding technical, clinical, and regulatory requirements can help your practice successfully adopt a telehealth service model.

-The legal environment for telemedicine is complex, with differing regulations and policies in each state.
+The legal environment for telehealth is complex, with different regulations and policies in each state.

-The following national medical specialty societies have clinical practice guidelines related to telemedicine.
+In addition to broader telehealth resources, many national medical specialty societies have clinical practice guidelines related to telehealth.
 Physicians are encouraged to contact their national medical specialty society for guidance if their society is not listed here.